 Table of Contents

-Is a visa required for travel to Europe in 2021?
+Is a visa required for travel to Europe right now?

 No, but the rules are about to change.
 This new process does not reintroduce visa-like obligations, and a trip to a consulate is not necessary.
 According to the European Commission and U.S. State Department officials, ETIAS is simply a travel authorization for visa-free visitors.
 The requested information is less extensive than to obtain a visa, but expect scrutinization by Interpol and Europol during the approval process.
 The reason?
 The European Union (EU) believes this new requirement is a way to protect travelers from possible terrorist threats and strengthen its borders.

 How do I get ETIAS Authorization and what does it cost?